-In the early stages, a small business/start-up usually commences work from a home office.
-However, as the business expands, they eventually need to lease commercial property or rent coworking/shared office space than a traditional office.
+In the early stages, small businesses/start-ups usually do work from a home office.
+However, as the business expands, they will have to lease commercial property or rent coworking/shared office space.

-If you decide to rent a commercial property, you will sign a lease agreement with the landlord.
+If you decide to rent a commercial property, you need to sign a lease agreement with the landlord.
 A lease agreement governs the use of the rented property for commercial purposes.

 The important things to watch out for in a lease agreement are:

-A coworking space is rented through a license to occupy i.e. it only gives you permission to use the property.
-It does not need a traditional lease agreement as in the case of renting a commercial property.
-It is more popular amongst small businesses and start ups for its lower rental prices and flexibility.
+A coworking space is rented through a license to occupy, i.e., it only permits you to use the property.
+It does not need a traditional lease agreement, which renting a commercial property would require.
+Coworking spaces are therefore more popular amongst small businesses and start-ups for their lower rental prices and flexibility.

 Can’t wait to start renting a coworking space?
 Check out a full blog on 5 things to consider before renting a coworking space.
 Read more at: https://docpro.com/blog/5-things-to-consider-before-renting-a-coworking-space

-Licence giving the licensee the right to occupy the commercial property for a defined length of time.
-A licensee has only a personal interest and this interest can be revoked by the landowner at any time.
+License giving the licensee the right to occupy the commercial property for a defined length of time.
+A licensee has only a personal interest, and this interest can be revoked by the landowner at any time.
 This is a shared office arrangement drafted in neutral form.

 General Data Protection Regulation (“GDPR”) is a complex and strict privacy law drafted and passed by the European Union.
-As a business, you are responsible to comply with the GDPR if you are collecting or processing data related to people living in the European Union.
+As a business, you are responsible for complying with the GDPR if you are collecting or processing data concerning people living in the European Union.
 Any non-compliance with the GDPR policy can result in heavy penalties.

 If you deal in global markets and the GDPR policy applies to you, check out our complete guide to GDPR for small businesses: https://docpro.com/blog/a-guide-to-the-7-principles-of-gdpr-for-small-businesses-and-consumers